antoninvf/GeronimoManager/README.md

 6. Download the version and place it into instances
 7. Take files from old version (options.txt, servers.dat etc.) and copy them to the new one
 8. Done!

+### Disclaimer: I am not responsible if this deletes your files or damages your pc!
+Also this is my first time using Electron.